-The proposed project would involve demolition of the two finger piers that extend into the bay from Pier 221⁄2, and demolition and replacement of a portion of the main pier south of the fire station.
+The proposed project would involve demolition of the two finger piers that extend into the bay from Pier 221/2, and demolition and replacement of a portion of the main pier south of the fire station.
+The Fire Department also would continue to use historic Fire Station 35 as part of the fire boat operations.

 The principal component of the proposed project is installation of a new steel float, to be permanently anchored in the bay immediately east of Pier 221⁄2 (Figure 5: Pier 221⁄2 Site Plan).
 As described under "Construction", below, installation of the steel float would be preceded by dredging in the immediate area to facilitate ongoing boat access to the dock.
 The new dock would be surmounted by a new two-story fire boat facility building.
 An existing section of wharf south of the main Pier 221⁄2 would be partially demolished and reconstructed to provide earthquake-resilient landward support for a new access ramp from The Embarcadero to the steel float as well as a public viewing area.
-Firehouse 35 would continue to be used for some Fire Department operations, including the storage of one to two fire trucks, one inside the building and a second truck that would occasionally be parked outdoors on the wharf on the north side of the building.
+Fire Station 35 would continue to be used for some Fire Department operations, including the storage of one to two fire trucks, one inside the building and a second truck that would occasionally be parked outdoors on the wharf on the north side of the building.